 - A copy of important documents: Your passport, driver’s license, contact phone numbers, etc. These will come in handy if you need to drive, identify yourself, pass checkpoints, etc.

-- 3 liters of water per person: if you have space, the store even more.
-But 1 Liter of water/person/day is the minimum recommended.
+- Three liters of water per person: if you have space, store even more.
+But 1 Liter of water/per person/day is the minimum recommended.

-- 3 day’s worth of non-perishable: survival food list you can store for long periods, prepare easily, and are high calorie/high nutrient.
-Some ideas: Peanut butter, beef jerky, fruit cup, raisins, crackers, chicken noodle soup, MREs, ramen noodles, granola bars, instant oatmeal, freeze-dried food.
+- Three days’ worth of non-perishable: survival food list you can store for long periods, prepare easily, and are high calorie/high nutrient.
 Some high-calorie junkie food is fine here, as it will supply maximum calories with its limited space and offer some comfort in an emergency.
+Some ideas: Peanut butter, beef jerky, fruit cup, raisins, crackers, chicken noodle soup, MREs, ramen noodles, granola bars, instant oatmeal, and freeze-dried food.

 - A mess kit: knives, forks, spoons, cups, and plates to eat your food with.
 Disposables are good, as water may be limited in an emergency, and you won’t want to waste it on dishwashing.

 - First aid kit: an essential item to your kit.
-There are many kits available for sale at a low price.
-If you’re looking to build your own kit and become acquainted will all its items.
+If you’re looking to build your kit and become acquainted will all its items.
+There are many kits available for sale at low prices.

 - Battery-powered portable radio: it may be your only info on the disaster.
 Have a backup set of batteries as well.